Missing information?

 More information

 Sgt.
-Earl B. Clark, Jr graduated of McKinley High School and former employee of Republic Steel Co.
+Earl B. Clark Jr. graduated from McKinley High School and was employed by Republic Steel Co.

 At approximately 1005 hours at 47º15'N,17º18'E in Hungary, enemy fighters attacked his formation and severely damaged his airplane.
 The airplane pulled off to the left of the formation and four distinct explosions were seen before the aircraft went down totally destroyed.
 Approximately eight or nine parachutes were seen.
 In view of the fact that there were nine men aboard the aircraft, there is reason to believe that several, if not all of the crew members landed in enemy occupied territory.
 It is the opinion of the undersigned, based upon interrogation, that there is a possibility that all members of this crew are either prisoners of war or evaders.